ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 and used as a candidate subject.
 If the verb is a measurement verb, the parent token is selected as a candidate subject.

-If a noun is encountered, Clarity's decision depends on the dependency label for the token.
+If a noun is encountered, ClarityNLP's decision depends on the dependency label for the token.
 Some dependency relationships are ignorable, which means that the parent node linked to a child with an ignorable dependency cannot be the measurement subject.
 These ignorable dependency relationships are: